New geometric structures on 3-manifolds: surgery and generalized geometry: Surgeries on a cosymplectic neighbourhood

 \section{Surgeries on a cosymplectic neighbourhood}

 Surgeries in four-dimensional generalized complex geometry combine a Dehn filling with a $\cCi$-log transform in a structure-compatible way \cite{cavalcanti-gualtieri:2007,cavalcanti-gualtieri:2009, torres:2012, goto-hayano}.
 In three dimensions, however, we have one less `degree of freedom' (one less variable) and one more degree component to take care of (we have both even and odd degrees).
 Still, we are able to find an analogous class of surgeries that will serve our purposes.
+We first fix some notation.
+All the disks will be $2$-dimensional disks.
 For $a > b > 0$, we denote by $D_a$ the open disk of radius $a$, and use the notation $R(a,b):=D_a\setminus \overline{D_b}$ for open rings.
 From now on, for the basics on $3$-manifold topology we refer to \cite{martelli2022introduction}.